School for Social Work

 Results further suggest this struggle serves as the basis for participants’ understanding of issues faced by men with alexithymia and tailoring interventions to account for the needs and expectations of this population.
 In particular, this finding appeared particularly strong among male and LGBTQ respondents, who respectively draw on their personal struggle with gender role and adversity from having their sexuality challenged by the dominant culture.
 This study’s findings emphasize the importance of clinical social workers and students engaging in critical examination of their relationship to traditional gender roles.

 Burke, Joseph D., "Gender role socialization of clinical social workers and its effect on the treatment of male alexithymia" (2016).
-Theses, Dissertations, and Projects.
-1716.
+Masters Thesis, Smith College, Northampton, MA.